Auditory Training

 Auditory Training with Hearing Loss

 For people with hearing loss, hearing aids will give you access to the sounds (audibility).
-Auditory training will focus on how your brain is processing that information.
+Auditory training will focus on how your brain processes that information.
 The main areas of focus are identifying and telling the difference between speech sounds, listening in noise, and putting speech sounds together to make words.
 There are several other areas that can be worked on as auditory training is individualized for each patient.

 Request an Appointment